 Social media is a great way to create brand awareness for your small business and drive growth.
 But it follows a completely different rule set to other, more traditional marketing channels.
 Simply promoting your products and services won’t do.
-In order to succeed, you need to find a way to use the people behind your small business and add personality to your social media marketing.
+In order to succeed, you need to find a way to use the people behind your small business to add personality to your social media marketing.

 Just think about it: Do you enjoy following a company that is constantly churning out posts that seem to have been written by bots?
-Of course not.
+Of course not!
 You want to feel like you’re following human beings, no matter how large the business is.

 1. Post team photos & selfies